MicrosoftDocs/fabric-docs/docs/data-engineering/load-data-lakehouse.md

 ### Local file upload

 You can also upload data stored on your local machine.
-You can do this directly in the lakehouse explorer.
+You can do it directly in the lakehouse explorer.

 :::image type="content" source="media/get-data/file-upload-dialog.png" alt-text="Screenshot of file upload dialog in Lakehouse Explorer" lightbox="media/get-data/file-upload-dialog.png":::